T/4 Andrew J. Napier was born on January 23, 1915, in Breathitt County, Kentucky. He was

 each.
 Each ward hard two tiers of bunks giving the sick an space of 2 feet by 6 feet to lay in.
 The sicker

 POWs were put in the lower tier.
-One ward got the name "Zero Ward" because it had been missed when the
+One ward got the name "Zero Ward" because it had been missed when the wards were

-fenced off from the other wards and the Japanese guards would not go near it.
+from the other wards and the Japanese guards would not go near it.

 As American forces advanced in the Philippines, the Japanese began transferring POWs to other